achievements-app/psn-api/README.md

 const authorization = await exchangeCodeForAccessToken(accessCode);

-// This returns a list of all the games you've earned trophies for. const trophyTitlesResponse = await getTrophyTitlesForUser( { accessToken: authorization.accessToken },
+// This returns a list of all the games you've earned trophies for. const trophyTitlesResponse = await getUserTitles(
+  { accessToken: authorization.accessToken },
   "me"
 );